You are here:

 Our RAP

-The Internal RAP working group is made up of senior management positions from Operation, People and Culture, Marketing, Risk Audit and Compliance and our Indigenous consultants and includes Executive sponsorship from the General Manager Corporate Services.
-Our RAP Working Group includes three of our Aboriginal and Torres Strait Islander colleagues.
-Through a series of workshops, the group encouraged discussion and consultation from the Sureway Executive Team.
+The Internal RAP working group comprises staff from across Operations, People and Culture, Marketing, Risk Audit and Compliance and includes Executive sponsorship from the General Manager Corporate Services (GMCS), our RAP Champion.
+Our RAP Working Group includes three First Nations colleagues from different language or custodial groups across our footprint.
+Through a series of workshops, the group encourages discussion and consultation from the Sureway Executive Team.

 Long Term Featured Image